How to Clean Viscose: Expert Care Guide for Washing

 How to Clean Viscose Fabric: Expert Care Guide for Washing, Drying, and Preserving Delicate Viscose

-Improper care can cause viscose garments to shrink, wrinkle, or lose their shape entirely.
+Improper fabric care can cause viscose garments to shrink, wrinkle, or lose their shape entirely, so it’s important to understand whether viscose shrinks when you wash it and how to prevent it.
 In this expert guide, we’ll show you how to clean viscose properly, including hand washing techniques, drying tips, and what to avoid to keep your viscose items looking their best.

 What Is Viscose?